Wire Codes: Wire Code Construction

 \subsection{Wire codes in three or more dimensions}

 We now move on to describe how the wire code construction works in 3D.
-In the previous section, the data qubits were laid out in 1D and the remaining dimension was used to connect them to the checks.
-For the 3D case, we follow a similar blueprint where the data qubits are laid out in 2D on a $\sqrt{n} \times \sqrt{n}$ square, while a cube of height $\sqrt{n}$ is used to accommodate connections from the qubits to the checks.
+In the previous section, the data qubits were laid out in 1D on the bottom row and the remaining dimension was used to connect them to the checks which were each assigned to a different row.
+For the 3D case, we follow a similar blueprint where the data qubits are laid out in 2D on a $\sqrt{n} \times \sqrt{n}$ square, while a cube of height $\sqrt{n}$ is used to accommodate connections from the qubits, which are placed on the bottom layer, to the checks, which are placed on the top layer.

 Despite these similarities, the 3D case presents a notable obstacle.
 From a quick calculation it can be shown that if the dimension $k$ and distance $d$ of the output code match that of the input code, then the height of the cube \emph{has} to be at most $O(\sqrt{n})$, if we are to saturate the bounds from Ref.~\cite{bravyi2011subsystem}.
 This leaves us with only $O(\sqrt{n})$ layers to work with, which implies that unlike the 2D case we have to ``pack in'' more than one check per layer.